 PAUL WHITEHILL / SCIENCE PHOTO LIBRARY PAUL WHITEHILL / SCIENCE PHOTO LIBRARY

 Measuring body temperature.
-Strip thermometer being used to measure the temperature of the forehead of a 9-month-old baby boy.
-There are liquid crystals in the strip that change shape and reflect light with changes in temperature.
-The different areas of the strip contain crystals that are designed to respond at different temperatures.
-The strip thermometer may show that the baby boy has a fever (a raised body temperature).
+Strip thermometer being used to measure the temperature of the forehead of an 18-month-old girl.
+The strip contains liquid crystals that change shape and reflect light with changes in temperature.
+Different areas of the strip contain crystals that are designed to respond at different temperatures.
+A temperature of 36 degrees Celsius is normal.
+The strip thermometer can show if the child has a fever (a raised body temperature).
 A slight fever is mostly harmless, and helps the body to fight infection.
-However, a severe fever in a young baby requires medical attention.
+However, a severe fever in a young child requires medical attention.
 Skin thermometers are less accurate than mercury or digital types.